powellian/pigrid/README.md

 For future versions I'll make a semantic mixin library version in the style of [Bourbon/Neat](https://neat.bourbon.io/) to negate the inline classes (preferable *imho*).

-***QA**:*
+***QA:***
 Tested iteratively from ground-up in all decent modern browsers, with Firefox and Chrome device emulators used extensively throughout.
-Remote/mobile device testing for [Chrome/Android](https://developers.google.com/web/tools/chrome-devtools/remote-debugging) and [Safari/iPhone](https://www.kenst.com/2019/03/how-to-debug-problems-on-mobile-safari/) used occasionally.
+Mobile testing done in Android: Firefox & Chrome and iOS: Safari.
-No testing on 'actual' tablet hardware - will do when kit is available.
+Tablet devices mostly tested in emulators - will more do as/when kit is available.

+The new Edge Chromium renders perfectly.
 Edge 16+ tested intermittently in Browserstack, needs more (in progress).
-The new Edge Chromium renders it perfectly.
 **Currently it blows up in I-E*xploder* 11 - am working on this.**
 No IE testing or support for anything earlier than v11.

-## Compiling - vanilla SASS style
-To compile PiGrid to a compressed .scss file just run the following command:
-`sass src/index.scss route/to/wherever/some-filename.scss --style compressed`

-This outputs a compressed .scss file (with `.min` automatically appended), plus a source map file.
-Currently the whole system compiles down to 10k *compressed*, 16k *uncompressed* (for uncompressed just omit the `--style` flag).

 ## Webpack setup - Dev build in localhost with maps and live-reload; Production build task.
 For convenience this PiGrid example is built into the brilliant [tris-webpack-boilerplate](https://github.com/tr1s/tris-webpack-boilerplate) for static multi-page web builds.
 This includes a localhost server and live reloading, plus `-ms-` vendor prefixing to ensure the project works in dodgy browsers.